-From the top down, slice the trunk into manageable pieces.
-Leave a stump that you can quickly pullout with a rope.
+From the top, working your way down, slice the trunk into manageable pieces.
+Leave a stump that you can quickly pull out with a rope.

-While the above method is incredibly effective for a small tree, a large tree will require more than just diesel.
-To speed up the process, combine equal amounts of sugar and diesel.
-Before using it, the mixture needs to be thoroughly mixed to dissolve the sugar.
+But then, the “diesel method” is incredibly effective for a small tree.
+A large tree will require more than just diesel.
+In this case, combine equal amounts of sugar and diesel and thoroughly mix the two to dissolve the sugar.
 The combination kills the tree stump by preventing it from receiving nutrition.

-Note that, while cutting the tree down to its stump before applying the diesel is effective, it’s not mandatory.
+Note that cutting the tree down to its stump before applying the diesel is effective, but it’s not mandatory.
 You can also kill the tree with diesel without cutting it down.